ai7/sagetv-for-plexmediacenter/readme.md

 ## Notes

-Many thanks to PiX64 and others who created the initial project on Google Code.
-This will not be possible without their contribution.
+Many thanks to PiX64 and others who created the initial project on Google Code, this will not be possible without their contribution.